Drastically improve employee relations in 15-mins a week

 First, what is employee relations?

-Employee relations focuses on ensuring that employees are happy, engaged and productive.
-Its role is to foster a good relationship between an employer and its employees.
-ER professionals track issues and investigate cases related to a wide range of topics, such as work policy violations, behavioral issues, coworker conflict, discrimination, performance problems and sexual harassment allegations.
+ER professionals track issues and investigate cases related to a wide range of topics, such as work policy violations, behavioral issues, coworker conflict, discrimination, performance problems, and sexual harassment allegations.

 Investigations make up a large chunk of an ER professional’s workload.
-According to HR Acuity’s 2019 Employee Relations Benchmark Study, the most common topics investigated by employee relations professionals are:
+The most common topics investigated by employee relations professionals are2:

 • Performance issues